 The “Student Code of Conduct” applies to all students, student organizations and student groups, whether the alleged behavior occurred on or off campus.
 Further, the “Student Code of Conduct” may also be applied to behavior conducted online, via e-mail or through other electronic mediums.
 Ohio university does not regularly search for this information, but may take action if such information is brought to the attention of University officials.

-Sexual harassment and misconduct, as defined by University Policy 03.004 (See Appendix C) and prohibited by the Student Code of Conduct, will be addressed through the Sexual Harassment and Other Sexual Misconduct Process (See Appendix B).
+Sexual harassment and misconduct, as defined by University Policy 03.004 (See Appendix B) and prohibited by the Student Code of Conduct, will be addressed through the Sexual Harassment and Other Sexual Misconduct Process (See Appendix B).
 Allegations of other conduct prohibited by the Student Code of Conduct may be investigated and adjudicated through the Sexual Harassment and Other Sexual Misconduct Process in conjunction with sexual harassment or sexual misconduct allegations.

 The processes described in the code of conduct may be initiated when a student is charged with conduct that potentially violates both civil/criminal law and University policy, without regard to pending litigation in court or criminal arrest and prosecution.
 This includes instances where a current student is charged with serious violations of civil or criminal law, regardless of when that violation occurred.
 The community standards process may be carried out prior to, simultaneously with, or following criminal proceedings off campus.
 Determinations made and sanctions imposed under the “Student Code of Conduct” will not be subject to change because criminal charges arising out of the same facts were dismissed, reduced, or resolved in favor of or against the criminal law defendant.